-Since 2009, TheRide has developed and implemented its continuous improvement planning cycle across the organization.
+Since 2009, TheRide has developed and implemented its continuous improvement planning cycle across the organization as shown in Figure 6.

-The cycle shows how all proposals must be planned, implemented, monitored and adjusted over time to ensure that they are delivering real value to the community.
+The cycle shows how all projects must be planned, implemented, monitored and adjusted over time to ensure that they are delivering real value to the community.